 Before we start, here’s a little background on each team heading into that fateful night/morning of June 19th and 20th of 1999:

 Regular season – The Sabres, who were coming off of their first trip to the Eastern Conference Final in 18 years, started off slowly with just a 2-3-2 record (including a season-opening victory against, ironically, the Dallas Stars).
 A home and home sweep over the Toronto Maple Leafs started a 17-3-3 run over their next 23 games, and by December 27 Buffalo found themselves in first place in the Eastern Conference with a 19-6-5 record.
 Second-year bench boss Lindy Ruff coached at the All-Star Game in January, becoming just the third coach in franchise history to do so.

 A second-half swoon, however, combined with a 12-game absence by goaltender Dominik Hasek dropped the Sabres from first place to seventh with a 37-28-17 record by the time the playoffs began.

 Awards and notable achievements – Hasek set career-best marks for goals-against-average and save percentage, won the fifth of his six career Vezina Trophies and was the runner-up for the Hart Trophy to Jaromir Jagr, ending his bid for a third straight MVP.
 Rob Ray was the King Clancy Trophy recipient for his dedication to the community.
 Miroslav Satan finished with a career-high 40 goals and was seventh in the NHL in the category.
 Captain Michael Peca ended the season with a personal-best 27 goals, and Curtis Brown, Michal Grosek, Vaclav Varada, Wayne Primeau and Jason Woolley all had career-years up to that point in their playing days.

 Transactions – Defenseman James Patrick was signed as a free agent during the summer.
 Holdout Donald Audette was traded to Los Angeles for a second-round draft pick (Milan Bartovic).
-Right winger Matthew Barnaby was dealt to Pittsburgh for center Stu Barnes.
+Right winger Matthew Barnaby was sent to Pittsburgh for center Stu Barnes.
 Defenseman Mike Wilson was shipped to Florida for fellow rearguard Rhett Warrener and a fifth-round pick (Ryan Miller).
 Left winger Joe Juneau was acquired from Washington for prospect Alexei Tezikov, and center Derek Plante was dealt to Dallas for a second-round pick (Michael Zigomanis).